 The Niger Delta region of Nigeria is among the world's largest petroleum provinces and its importance lies on its hydrocarbon resources.
 Due to the presence of oil companies and other associated industries, the population has increase enormously and the demand for potable water by individuals and companies has also increased.
-The area has a good groundwater potential, and as a result, boreholes are common leading to high rate of groundwater abstraction which may pose a serious pressure on groundwater resources if unchecked[1].
+The area has a good groundwater potential, and as a result, boreholes are common leading to high rate of groundwater resources if unchecked[1].

 Groundwater is used for domestic and industrial water supply and irrigation all over the world.
 In the last few decades, there has been a tremendous increase in the demand for fresh water due to rapid growth of population and the accelerated pace of industrialization[2].
 Human health is threatened by most of the agricultural development activities particularly in relation to excessive application of fertilizer and unsanitary conditions.
-Rapid urbanization, especially in
+Rapid urbanization, especially in geoama76@gmail.com (Amadi, A.N.)